mikestefanello/backlite/README.md

 ### Transactions

 Task creation can be added to a given database transaction.
 If you are using SQLite as your primary database, this provides a simple, robust way to ensure data integrity.
-For example, using the eCommerce app example, when inserting a new order in to your database, the same transaction to be used to add a task to send an order notification email, and they either both succeed or both fail.
+For example, using the eCommerce app example, when inserting a new order into your database, the same transaction to be used to add a task to send an order notification email, and they either both succeed or both fail.
 Use the chained method `Tx()` to provide your transaction when adding one or multiple tasks.

 ### No database polling